Oyoshi/ising-model/README.md

 2.  **Bitwise Arithmetic**: Boundary conditions are handled using bit-masking (`& mask`) instead of the expensive modulo operator.
 This optimization requires the grid size ($N$) to be a power of two.
 3.  **Metropolis Lookup Tables**: Boltzmann factors for the energy changes ($\Delta E \in \{4, 8\}$) are precomputed and stored in a lookup table, eliminating redundant calls to the `exp()` function in the simulation hot loop.
 4.  **Inlining**: Critical functions like index calculation are hinted for aggressive inlining to reduce call overhead.
+5. **RNG**: Use Xoshiro as the RNG because it's much faster than standard one and no cryptographic features are required for the MC simulations.

 ## Results